 Kate is a Nutrition Consultant, health writer and motivational speaker.
 She has been practicing Lifestyle Medicine for over twenty years.
-Kate has seen nearly 8,000 clients and has vast experience and knowledge on nutrition and it’s impact on health.
+Kate has seen over 11,000 clients and has vast experience and knowledge on nutrition and it’s impact on health.
 Over the years she has worked not only with one to one clients but celebrities, charities, schools, colleges, local government and nursing homes.
 Kate covers a vast array of heath problems but specialises in gastrointestinal health and fatigue disorders.
 She has a special interest in the gut microbiome and it’s impact in all areas of health.

 Kate is a vocal opponent against pseudoscience and uses no food intolerance or allergy machines in her clinic.
 Kate has been the spokesperson for an award winning yearly campaign for Dulcolax to help raise awareness of bowel issues around the UK.
 She is also the Resident Nutrition Consultant for Wellbeing Magazine, and an accredited SIBO practitioner.
 Kate is part of the Girls Network, mentoring young girls, helping to inspire and empower them to reach life goals.
 Kate is also part of the My Mind Pal team, an app dedicated to mental health.

 1. What kinds of health issues come through your door?